 My main research interests are in the areas of Computer Vision, Tensor Voting, Manifold Learning, Multi-Scale Representations, and Machine Learning algorithms.

 S. Deutsch and G. Medioni.
-"Learning the Geometric Structure of Manifolds with Singularities Using the Tensor Voting Graph", In revision.
+"Learning the Geometric Structure of Manifolds with Singularities Using the Tensor Voting Graph", To appear in Journal of Mathematical Imaging and Vision.

 S. Deutsch and G. Medioni.
 “Intersecting Manifolds: Detection, Segmentation, and Labeling”, International Joint Conference on Artificial Intelligence, (IJCAI), 2015. [pdf]